cmpaul/transcode-chatbot/README.md

 # transcode-chatbot
-A Node.js chatbot for Slack
+This is a Node.js Slack chatbot for the SF LGBT Center's [Transcode](http://www.sfcenter.org/programs/teei-services/transcode-programming-group-trans-and-genderqueer-allies) program